a-n-t-h-o-n-y/TermOx/README.md

 TermOx Color Palettes support full true color with RGB and HSL values, [XTerm 256 color indices](https://jonasjacek.github.io/colors/), and Dynamic Colors.

-Color Palettes are used to group Color Definitions together and assign names to each color.
-Palettes can be changed at runtime to give applications a simple way to set up color schemes.
+Color Palettes define a set of names and color values.
+Palettes can be set at runtime, giving applications a simple way to implement color schemes.

-Dynamic Colors are a special type of Color Definition that is updated to a new value at a given time interval.
-TermOx comes with Rainbow and Fade Dynamic Color types, and various modulation shapes to smoothly transition between the colors in time.
+Dynamic Colors are animated colors.
+Their definition changes over time, and they can be assigned to a any color name in a Palette.

 Not all terminals support true color or the complete 256 colors defined by XTerm.